Privatris/privatris-research/README.md

 ### Training the Agent

-To train the PRIVATRIS agent on the FinQA-Safe environment:
+To train the PRIVATRIS agent on the BeaverTails safety benchmark:

 ```bash
 python -m src.train